Caltech Energy Conservation Investment Program (CECIP)

 In a collaborative effort with 32 other leading U.S. institutions, Caltech helped launch the Billion Dollar Green Challenge, an initiative to invest a cumulative total of one billion dollars to fund energy-efficiency upgrades on campuses across the country.
 Caltech was the first institution to make the commitment to use a self-managed green revolving fund for sustainability improvements as part of the challenge.

 Caltech's green revolving loan fund is called the Caltech Energy Conservation Investment Program (CECIP).
 CECIP is the process by which capital to implement energy conservation measures is borrowed from the endowment and, through a rigorous system of measurement and verification, savings are moved from the utility budget back to the endowment.

 These profitable investments help create green jobs in campus communities while lowering operating costs on college and university campuses.
-As part of the Billion Dollar Green Challenge, the Sustainable Endowment Institute has prepared a case study of CECIP.
+As part of the Billion Dollar Green Challenge, the Sustainable Endowment Institute prepared a case study of CECIP.

-Active CECIP Projects:
+Planned 2018 CECIP Projects:

 - Data Center Upgrades

 - Conversion of Pneumatic Controls Systems to Direct Digital Controls